RicardoIT-Web/c-soars_ltd/README.md

 ## Project Scoping and Agile Methodology

 Using the Design Thinking approach to this project, some pre work was carried out to bring the ideas and functionality of the project to "paper".
-The application features together with the User Stories are included in the excel file included in the documents folder.
+The application features together with the User Stories are included in the excel file in the documents folder.
 This file can be access [here](https://github.com/RicardoIT-Web/c-soars_ltd/blob/main/documents/C-Soars%20-%20USER%20STORIES.xlsx).